Singapore Sling (tax avoidance)

 A Singapore Sling is a tax avoidance scheme in which a large multinational company sells products to a subsidiary owned by them in a jurisdiction with lower tax rates, which acts as a 'marketing hub'.
 The subsidiary then sells the product to end users, marking up its value and attributing the mark-up to various marketing activities undertaken by the subsidiary.
 The parent company retains a higher profit margin due to the lower tax rate.
 Singapore is a popular location of such subsidiaries, given its low tax rates and its willingness to grant large multinationals 'sweetheart deals' – an extremely low tax rate in exchange for locating the multinational's marketing activities in Singapore.

-It is currently under investigation as an abusive practice in Australia.
+Since at least 2015, it has been under investigation as an abusive practice in Australia.